 Whenever and wherever you discover relevant solutions, make sure that a pen and notepad is at hand.
 Take notes.
 Develop your own creative spin of that which is presented.
 Find and write down a strategy that details how you are going to implement what you have discovered.

-But most important of all, make it a habit to execute the strategy.
+But most important of all, make it a habit of executing the strategy.

 Photo credit: Clemsonunivlibrary